Do you really want to know how to make the stuff you buy last as l-o-n-g as possible?

 Tip: When you baking or roasting meats like chicken drums, save the juice to use as stocks too.
 Store them in your freezer.
 They’re a great addition to soups.

 Slow cookers are very versatile.
 I’ve got two at home.
 The small initial investment you make now will pay you large dividends in terms of time and effort down the road.
 My mom used to leave for work at 7 am and she didn’t get back till 530 pm.
-Her meals were absolutely yummy and I saw her secret—-her slow cooker!
+Her meals were absolutely yummy and I discovered her secret—-her slow cooker!
 Make your life easier by finding out more about slow cookers here.

 7. Repair and Reuse.